Explicit birational geometry of determinantal quartic 3-folds: Mori program of with smooth ACM

 \begin{notat} Given non-zero classes $A,B\in N^1(X)$, we denote by $[A, B)\subset N^1(X)$ the convex cones of linear combinations $aA+bB$ where $a> 0$ and $b\geq 0$.
 Variants of this definition, such as $[A, B]$, $(A, B]$, $(A, B)$, are defined similarly. \end{notat}

 We begin by describing the nef cone of $X$.

-\begin{prop} The nef cone of $X$ is $\mathrm{Nef(X)}=[-K_X,H]$. \end{prop} \begin{proof} Observe that $H$ is base-point free as it is the pullback of a very ample class.
-By Lemma \ref{lem::genInDegX}, $\mathcal{I}_C$ is generated in degree four and, consequently, $-K_X=4H-E$ is base-point free.
+\begin{prop} Let $C$ be a smooth ACM curve.
+The nef cone of $X$ is \end{prop} \begin{proof} Observe that $H$ is base-point free as it is the pullback of a very ample class.
+By the resolution \eqref{eq::genMFR}, the ideal sheaf $\mathcal{I}_C$ is generated in degree four and, consequently, $-K_X=4H-E$ is base-point free.
 Therefore, both classes are nef.

 Moreover, these classes are not ample: $H$ contracts the exceptional divisor $E$, and $-K_X$ contracts any 4-secant line to $C$.\\ \end{proof}